• Skip to main content

 • Scrape the top of the mold with a spatula directly after pouring to ensure the candy is even and fills all of the cavities.

-Strawberry heart candy mixture in a pink heart mold.
+Strawberry candy mixture spread out in a pink heart mold.

 • Let the candy sit until cooled and hardened (at least 10 minutes).
 Release from molds.
 Break off any excess candy.